 You’ll know you have the best possible content strategy when the numbers start showing it.
 Simple as that.

-What is hard is the implementation and making the adjustment to testing as an integral part of how you define success and KPIs.
+“What is hard is implementing and testing as an integral part of defining success and KPIs.
 It’s a commitment, and someone has to lead it.
-You need buy-in from both sales and marketing, and it has to be the only program you’re implementing.
-It can’t be the side program with sales still running events out of the back of their cars, for example.
+It would be best if you had buy-in from both sales and marketing, and it has to be the only program you’re implementing.
+For example, it can’t be the side program with sales still running events out of their cars’ trunk. “, Marketing Directors.